Codex on the Flight of Birds: Folio 6

-Folio 6 contains multiple diagrams of birds flying and their bone structure, and all of the commentary is on flight and how birds fly the way that they do.
+Folio 6 contains multiple diagrams of birds flying and their bone structure, and all of the commentary is on flight and how birds fly.

 Leonardo starts off by describing how a bird ascends or descends in different wind conditions.
 Here is a summary.

 He states that the only way for a bird to ascend when in a tailwind is for the bird, at its peak ascent, to turn in a semicircle and face the wind to continue its ascension in the opposite direction.

 Leonardo explains that a bird should fly above the clouds to prevent its wings from getting wet and to avoid the circular air patterns that come from mountainous terrain.
 If a bird flies above the clouds and somehow gets turned over, then it should have plenty of time to turn itself back over by either "[falling] immediately with the wingtip downwind, or lowering the opposite wing to below halfway".
 He also comments on the rib structure of a bird and theorizes which ribs are the most useful.
 He ends folio 6 by stating he needs to do more practical tests on the ribs of birds.